JonathanShitrit/CunyFirstClassesRestfulAPI/README.md

 All data is viewed as json objects.

-## Endpoints
+## End-points

 ### Colleges
-The base end point is "colleges".
+The base end-point is "colleges".
 It returns all the courses provided for ALL the CUNY colleges.
 ex: "https://restful-java-87120.firebaseio.com/colleges.json?print=pretty"

 ### Colleges/{school}
-The next end point is a specified college name.
+The next end-point is a specified college name.
 This name MUST be the same college name that is shown with the previous command.
 It returns all the courses provided for THIS CUNY colleges.
 ex: "https://restful-java-87120.firebaseio.com/colleges/york-college.json?print=pretty"